 - Independent – This means if one test case fails it should not affect the rest of the test cases.

 - Continuous – The test suite should be continuous or consistent.

 - Modular – The framework should be flexible enough to adapt to changes.

 - Reporting – This feature of the framework will mail our results and reports once the scripting is complete.

-Ques.
-18. Why are URLs, logins and, passwords kept in a separate file and not in the code?
+19. Why are URLs, logins, and, passwords kept in a separate file and not in the code?

 - Might prove expensive.
-The tools are sometimes quite pricey.
+The cost of automation tools is quite high.

 - Testing of UI or UX of the application is difficult.

-- It is a bit longer to write all the software test scripts.
+- It takes a lot of time to write exhaustive test scripts.